 Cheapest Used Electric Cars For 2025: Find The Most Budget-Friendly EV For You

-There are now approximately 1,300,000 fully electric cars in the UK.
+There are now approximately 1,500,000 fully electric cars in the UK.
 In 2024 alone, 299,733 new electric vehicles were sold, accounting for an 18.1% market share of all cars on UK roads.
-This represents significant growth from 2020 when electric vehicles (EVs) comprised just 6.6% of new car sales.
+This represents significant growth from 2020, when electric vehicles (EVs) comprised just 6.6% of new car sales.

 EVs are cost-effective to run, enjoyable to drive and require minimal maintenance due to the lack of an engine.
 However, one of the main barriers to widespread EV adoption remains their upfront price.
 Fortunately, the used EV market is thriving, providing an affordable entry point for many drivers.
 Pre-owned EVs are not only more budget-friendly but also maintain their efficiency and reliability.
-Additionally, salary sacrifice schemes now include second-hand EVs, making them an even more attractive option.
+Additionally, salary sacrifice schemes now include second-hand, and nearly-new EVs, making them an even more attractive option.

 In this article, we’ll explore the most affordable used electric cars.
-Why Are EVs So Cheap Now?

 The affordability of used EVs is driven by several factors: